-- Enquiring of Directors of the Managing Agent, the Audit Committee, internal audit, compliance, legal and risk and inspection of policy documentation as to the Syndicate and Managing Agent's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Syndicate and Managing Agent's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board, Audit Committee and Risk and Solvency Committee minutes. - Considering remuneration incentive schemes and performance targets for management and Directors of the Managing Agent. - Using analytical procedures to identify any usual or unexpected relationships.
+- Enquiring of directors, the audit committee, internal audit, compliance, legal and risk and inspection of policy documentation as to the Syndicate and Managing Agent's high-level policies and procedures to prevent and detect fraud, including the internal audit function, and the Syndicate and Managing Agent's channel for "whistleblowing", as well as whether they have knowledge of any actual, suspected, or alleged fraud. - Reading Board, audit committee and risk and solvency committee minutes. - Considering remuneration incentive schemes and performance targets for management and Directors - Using analytical procedures to identify any usual or unexpected relationships.